MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-real-time-detections-about.md

 #### Top targeted users view for the details area of the Malware view in Threat Explorer

 The **Top targeted users** view organizes the data into a table of the top five recipients who were targeted by malware.
-The list shows:
+The table shows:

 - **Top targeted users**: The email address of the top targeted user.
-If you select an email address, a details flyout opens that contains additional information.
-This information is the same as described in [Top targeted users view for the details area of the All email view in Threat Explorer](#top-targeted-users-view-for-the-details-area-of-the-all-email-view-in-threat-explorer).
+If you select an email address, a details flyout opens.
+The information in the flyout is the same as described in [Top targeted users view for the details area of the All email view in Threat Explorer](#top-targeted-users-view-for-the-details-area-of-the-all-email-view-in-threat-explorer).

 - The number of attempts: If you select the number of attempts, Threat Explorer opens in a new tab filtered by the malware family name.

 > [!TIP]